Maine has no plans to halt oil rail shipments after Quebec tragedy

-HERMON, Maine (Reuters) - Maine has no plans to review shipments of crude through the state on rail lines after a deadly oil train derailment just across the border in the Quebec town of Lac-Megantic over the weekend, the state Department of Transportation said.
+BOWDOINHAM, Maine (Reuters) - Maine has no plans to review shipments of crude through the state on rail lines after a deadly oil train derailment just across the border in Quebec’s Lac-Megantic over the weekend, the state’s Department of Transportation said.

-The train was hauling about 50,000 barrels of crude from North Dakota’s Bakken shale formation to Irving Oil’s 300,000 barrel per day (bpd) refinery in Saint John, New Brunswick.
+The train was hauling about 50,000 barrels of crude from North Dakota’s Bakken shale development to Irving Oil’s 300,000 barrel per day (bpd) plant in Saint John, New Brunswick.

-A derailment and explosion early on Saturday near the small town of Lac-Megantic killed 13, with another 37 still missing Monday night, authorities said.
+A derailment and explosion early on Saturday near the small town of Lac-Megantic killed five people, and another 40 people are still missing, authorities said.

-Nearly 30,000 bpd of crude crossed through Maine in March, up from under 2,000 bpd a year earlier, as part of a surge in oil by rail transit made possible by the U.S. shale boom.
-The growth in oil shipments through Maine has inspired protests among environmental groups in the state.
+Nearly 30,000 bpd of crude crossed through Maine in March, up from under 2,000 bpd a year earlier, as part of a surge in oil by rail transit caused by the U.S. shale boom.
+The growth in oil shipments through Maine has caused protests among environmental groups in the state.

 Ted Talbot, spokesman for the Maine Department of Transportation, called the Quebec accident “tragic,” but said the state had no plans to review movements of crude oil through Maine.